 Presenter 2 (bottom right)

-This image of the presenter holding the paper notes is similar to Presenter 1, but more extreme.
-Presenter 3 has created a barrier between her and the audience by blocking most of her body from view.
+This image of the presenter holding the paper notes is similar to Presenter 1 but is more extreme.
+She has created a barrier between her and the audience by blocking most of her body from view.
 This posture can come across as being defensive or emotionally guarded.

-Her extreme downward gaze has made her notes seem more important than the viewer, thus reducing her ability to engage with the audience.
-This can imbue the shot with a dismissive attitude, further reducing the presenter’s effectiveness, influence and screen presence.
+Her extreme downward gaze has made her notes seem more important than the viewer, reducing her ability to keep the connection with the lens.
+This can imbue the shot with a dismissive or self-absorbed vibe, further reducing the presenter’s effectiveness.
 Like Presenter 1, her eye contact is limited, and she will likely exhibit the nodding head effect.

 This is the way I encourage my clients to refer to notes.
-Presenter 2 has kept her body position open and she is facing the camera while referring to her device.
-Her face and eyes are “cheated” slightly up and towards the camera while reading, so as to keep engaged with her audience as much as possible.
+She has kept her body position open and she has her body and face positioned toward the camera while referring to her device.
+Her face and eyes are “cheated” slightly up and towards the camera while reading to keep the connection with her viewer.
 We can see the whites of her eyes, and when she has finished reading, it only requires minimal head movement (or even just a glance) for her to directly address the camera again.

 When reading from your notes, if you have a key point in your message that you want to emphasize, look up from your notes and address the camera directly.
-Doing so will add more impact to this part of your message and it visually prompts your viewer to take notice.
+Doing so will add more impact to this part of your message and by directing your eye contact, it visually prompts your viewer to take notice.

 When rehearsing or rewriting your notes, ask yourself the following questions:

 - Who am I talking or reading to?